MarineEvoEcoLab/Lab_Resources/test.md

 Students are expected to treat faculty and fellow classmates with dignity and respect.
 Students are responsible for being familiar with and adhering to the published "Student Code of Conduct" which can be accessed in the University Student Handbook (http://web.uri.edu/studentconduct/student-handbook/).
 If you must come in late, please do not disrupt the class.
 Please turn off all cell phones, e-watches, or any electronic devices.

 ## Academic Honesty
 Students are expected to be honest in all academic work.
-A student’s name on any written work, quiz or exam shall be regarded as assurance that the work is the result of the student’s own independent thought and study.
-Work should be stated in the student’s own words, properly attributed to its source.
+A student's name on any written work, quiz or exam shall be regarded as assurance that the work is the result of the student's own independent thought and study.
+Work should be stated in the student's own words, properly attributed to its source.
 Students have an obligation to know how to quote, paraphrase, summarize, cite and reference the work of others with integrity.
 The following are examples of academic dishonesty.

 * Using material, directly or paraphrasing, from published sources (print or electronic) without appropriate citation